- Corporate Governance and Internal Investigations

 Mr. Amiot also advises clients on plant closings, mass layoffs, and other reductions in force; compliance issues; restrictive covenants; executive compensation and employment agreements; litigation avoidance; and limiting liability in all aspects of employment decisions, from hiring to termination.
 He has conducted corporate internal investigations on behalf of senior management and boards of directors in matters involving allegations of fraud, kickbacks, misappropriation of funds, and other related whistleblower complaints.

 Mr. Amiot also advises management regarding union avoidance issues, collective bargaining, and matters before the National Labor Relations Board.
-He has represented companies in labor arbitrations across the country.
+He has represented companies in numerous labor arbitrations across the country.

 Mr. Amiot regularly provides advice to corporate clients regarding the employment implications of proposed mergers and acquisitions.
 That advice often results from Mr. Amiot's ability to lead and coordinate teams of lawyers who conduct the necessary and extensive corporate due diligence reviews in connection with proposed deals.